-Methane refrigerated liquid commonly known as liquefied natural gas (LNG) is currently transported via truck and in ISO portable tanks by rail under a Federal Rail Administration (FRA) approval in accordance with the Hazardous Material Regulations (HMR, 49 CFR Part 172 and 173).
-Energy Transport Solutions LLC (ETS) submitted a special permit application to Pipeline and Hazardous Materials Safety Administration's (PHMSA) for the transportation of LNG in DOT-113C120W rail tank cars.
+Methane refrigerated liquid commonly known as liquefied natural gas (LNG) is currently transported via truck and in United Nations (UN) approved International Organization for Standardization ("ISO") portable tanks by rail under a Federal Rail Administration (FRA) approval in accordance with the Hazardous Material Regulations (HMR; 49 C.F.R.
+Parts 171-180).
+Energy Transport Solutions LLC (hereinafter referred to as "ETS" or "Applicant") submitted a special permit application to the Pipeline and Hazardous Materials Safety Administration (PHMSA) for the transportation of LNG in DOT-113C120W rail tank cars.
 This draft Environmental Assessment (EA) was prepared in accordance with the National Environmental Policy Act of 1969 (NEPA), the President's Council on Economic Quality (CEQ) regulations implementing NEPA, and U.S Department of Transportation (DOT) policy.
 This draft EA analyzes the potential environmental impacts that could result from PHMSA's issuance of the proposed special permit application.
 49 CFR § 107.105(d) requires that PHMSA only grant special permits when the decision "achieves a level of safety at least equal to that required by regulation, or if a required safety level does not exist, is consistent with the public interest."